Jair4x/cloud-nine-cafe/db/readme.md

 ```
 posts:
 id - int
-uid - int (ID of the user who made the post)
+op_id - int (ID of the user who made the post)
-gid - int (ID of the group that translated the visual novel)
+group_id - int (ID of the group that translated the visual novel)
 published - date
 lang - varchar (language the visual novel was translated from)
 image - varchar (link to cover image)